byu-cpe/Maeser/sphinx-docs/development/wsl_development.md

 ## Accessing Windows Files

-- Windows drives are mounted under `/mnt`, e.g., your `C:` drive at `/mnt/c`.
+Windows drives are mounted under `/mnt`, e.g., your `C:` drive at `/mnt/c`.
+In general, however, you should create and manage Linux projects within the WSL file system (e.g. in `~/projects/...`) for best file I/O performance and system permissions.
-- To edit files on Windows from WSL, navigate to `/mnt/c/path/to/file` and open them with Linux editors or VS Code.

 ---